amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

      </ParameterList>
    </ParameterList>

-A specific time intergation method is invoked by parameter `"time integration method`".
+A specific time integration method is invoked by parameter `"time integration method`".
 The available options are `"BDF1`" and `"Picard`".
 The time step change is controlled by parameter `"time step controller type`".
 Available options are `"fixed`", `"standard`", `"smarter`", and `"adaptive`".
-The later is uder development and is based on a posteriori error estimates.
+The later is under development and is based on a posteriori error estimates.

 * `"max preconditioner lag iterations`" [int] specifies frequency of preconditioner recalculation.